AdobeDocs/target.es-ES/help/c-intro/how-target-works.md

 >[!IMPORTANT]
 >
 >[!DNL Adobe Target] actualmente no tiene una red Edge en China, y el rendimiento del usuario final se seguirá limitando para los clientes de [!DNL Target] de China.
-Debido al elevado nivel de seguridad de firewall y a la falta de nodos de Edge dentro del país, las experiencias de los sitios con [!DNL Target] implementado se procesarán lentamente y afectará a la carga de las páginas.
-Además, los especialistas en marketing pueden experimentar latencia al utilizar la IU de creación de [!DNL Target].
+Because of the firewall and the lack of Edge nodes within the country, the experiences of sites with [!DNL Target] deployed will be slow to render and page loads will be affected.
+Also, marketers might experience latency when using the [!DNL Target] authoring UI.

 ## Experiencia del usuario protegida {#concept_40A5E781D90A41E4955F80EA9E5F8F96}